michikartmann/control_reduction/README.md

 The code consists of the main files

 * `main_rom_opti.py`: the main file for experiment in Section 5.3,
-* `main_adaptive_opti.py`: the main file for experiment in Section 5.4,
+* `main_adaptive_opti.py`: the main file for experiment in Section 5.4.

-The modeling and discretizations of the problems are realized the following files:
+The modeling and discretization of the problem are realized in the following files:

 * `discretizer.py`: discretizes the problem to obtain a full-order model (FOM),
 * `model.py`: contains the implementation of the full-order or reduced-order model (ROM),
 * `reductor.py`: reduces the full-order model to obtain a reduced-order model,

-Moreover, the following files contain the code for the adaptive optimization
+Moreover, the following files contain the code for the adaptive optimization algorithm

-* `adaptive_opt.py:` contains the implementation of adaptive POD optimization method (Algorithm 1),
+* `adaptive_opt.py:` contains the implementation of adaptive POD optimization method (Algorithm 1).

-In addition there are some helper files.
+Additionally there are some helper files.

 ## Contact